harshitpaunikar1/engagement-triggered-followup-automation/.github/project-buildup-history.md

 - Task summary: One more pass: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
 - Deliverable: Solid now, moving on.
+## 2023-08-08 - Day 7: HTML scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build the base page structure or component skeleton, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
+- Deliverable: Ended the day with initial UI structure in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.